Oude Kerk, Amsterdam: Organs

 The Oude Kerk holds four pipe organs, the old church organ built in 1658 and the cabinet organ built in 1767.
 The third was built by the German Christian Vater in 1724 and is regarded as one of the finest Baroque organs in Europe.
 It was acknowledged by the church Commissioners as "perfect".
 The organ was dismantled whilst renovations were made to the church tower in 1738, and upon reassembling it, Casper Müller made alterations to give the organ more force.
 It became known as the Vater-Müller organ, to acknowledge the improvement of sound.
+The organ underwent a complete restoration between 2014 and 2019.
 The fourth was constructed for the church by Organi Puccini of Pisa in 2010.
-Beginning in spring of 2019 the completely restored Vater-Müller organ will again be played.